angkohtenko/stock-analysis/README.md

 ![Execution time for 2018](https://github.com/angkohtenko/stock-analysis/blob/main/Resources/Execution%20time%20for%202018.png?raw=true)

 It may look good with current datasets, but I wasn't sure about larger datasets.
-I had a loop over all tickers and write a result in a pivot table for every ticker separately.
+I had a loop over all tickers and wrote a result in a pivot table for every ticker separately.
 My script was:

 ```
 'Create a list of tickers